 You will need tickets to enter the Hemisfèric, the Science Museum, and the Oceanogràfic, and you can buy them separately or combined for the buildings that you would most like to visit.
 Here for tickets.

-El Carmen Neighborhood: is situated in the city’s old quarter, the Ciutat Vella, and takes its name from the Carmen Calzado convent, the church, and adjacent square.
+El Carmen Neighborhood: is situated in the city’s old quarter, the Ciutat Vella, and takes its name from the Carmen Calzado convent, the church, and the adjacent square.
 It is, for all intents and purposes, the authentic historical center of València.
 Although it was once enclosed by the Muslim wall, it is now the Serranos and Quart Towers that represent the city’s most iconic medieval remains.
 As visitors pass through these gates, they enter a labyrinth of narrow cobbled streets hiding myriad secrets.

 The Turia Garden is one of the largest urban parks in Spain.
 It runs through the city along nine kilometers of green space boasting footpaths, leisure, and sports areas, and romantic spots where you can unwind.
 From Cabecera Park to the City of Arts and Sciences, the Turia Garden is the perfect place for runners, cyclists, families, and nature enthusiasts.
 Crossed by 18 bridges full of history, the former riverbed passes by the city’s main museums and monuments on either bank.

 Our itinerary of street art in Valencia begins in Calle Peydro and in the direction of Plaza de la Merced, near Plaza del Ayuntamiento, in this street we can find the famous graffiti of Escif the greatest exponent of street art in Valencia in many circles is known as the Spanish Banksy and another graffiti impact of famous artists.
 Continuing towards Plaza de la Merced you can encounter a Mural that covers the entire facade of the building.